DDL and role manipulation statements v5

 PGD with non-PGD-enabled databases

 PGD doesn't capture and replicate role management statements when they run on a non-PGD-enabled database in a PGD-enabled PostgreSQL instance.
-For example, if you have DBs 'bdrdb' (bdr group member) and 'postgres' (bare db), and bdr.role_replication = on, then a CREATE USER run in bdrdb is replicated, but a CREATE USER run in postgres isn't.
+For example, suppose you have databases bdrdb (bdr group member) and postgres (bare db), and bdr.role_replication = on.
+A CREATE USER run in bdrdb is replicated, but a CREATE USER run in postgres isn't.